putto2002/kafka-producer/README.md

 $ touch .env
 ```

-Copy and paste the variables below in the .env file
+Copy and paste the variables below in the .env file and configure the file

 ```
 # Kakfa